Tech-JI/Git-wksp-25Fa/worksheet/worksheet.md

 - [ ] Work showcase and sharing
 - [ ] Git techniques review

-***
+---

-*Now that you have mastered the core workflow of Git, keep exploring and make it a powerful assistant in your collaborative projects!*
+_Now that you have mastered the core workflow of Git, keep exploring and make it a powerful assistant in your collaborative projects!_